Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 import "@openzeppelin/contracts/token/ERC777/IERC777Recipient.sol";
 import "@openzeppelin/contracts/introspection/IERC1820Registry.sol";
 ```
-The FLUX token is an ERC-777 token, that also implements `IERC777Recipient`.
-The reason behind this is discussed in [ERC-1820 ERC777TokensRecipient Implementation](##ERC-1820-ERC777TokensRecipient-Implementation) section.

-`IERC1820Registry` is called to register our own `tokensReceived()` implementation.
+The FLUX token is an ERC-777 token, that also implements `IERC777Recipient`. `IERC1820Registry` is called to register our own `tokensReceived()` implementation.
 This allows us to control what kinds of tokens can be sent to the FLUX token.

-There are a few requirements here as discussed in **tokensReceived** section.
+The reason behind both of these decisions is discussed in [ERC-1820 ERC777TokensRecipient Implementation](#erc-1820-erc777tokensrecipient-implementation) section.

 ```